Household Waste & Recycling

 News update for residents allocated clear bags.

 Recycling bags are now available from your local library.
 Any residents requesting clear recycling sacks once they run low should continue to call the council on (01983) 823777.
-If the request is approved, the caller can then choose to collect the sacks from their local library or continue to have them delivered.
-If they want to collect them from the library, they will be provided with a unique reference number which they will need to quote when picking up the bags.
+If the request is approved, the caller can then collect the sacks from their local library.
+All residents collecting their bags from the library will be provided with a unique reference number which they will need to quote when picking up the bags.

 Should residents run out of sacks before receiving their additional stock, they can place recyclable waste in coloured bin sacks as long as they are not black or grey in colour.
 Green sacks may also be used, but any green garden waste must only be placed in the pre-paid garden waste sacks.

 - Recycling bins/bags and food waste caddies are collected one week.

 - The following week residual (black bag) waste, food waste caddies and any green pre-paid sacks are collected.